-2017 Senior Secured Credit Facilities
+Senior Secured Credit Facilities

-On August 31, 2017 (Predecessor), the Company entered into a credit agreement (the "Credit Agreement") providing for a \$1.29 billion senior secured term loan (the "Term Loan") and a \$75.0 million revolving credit facility (the "Revolver" and, together with the Term Loan, the "2017 Senior Secured Credit Facilities").
-The Term Loan was fully drawn on August 31, 2017 (Predecessor) and the proceeds thereof were used to finance the acquisition of NSH, to repay amounts outstanding under the Company's then-existing 2014 First Lien Credit Agreement and 2014 Revolver Loan and amounts outstanding under the existing senior secured credit facilities of NSH, and to pay fees and expenses in connection with the foregoing and other previously disclosed transactions that occurred on August 31, 2017 (Predecessor).
+The Company has a credit agreement (the "Credit Agreement") providing for a \$1.44 billion senior secured term loan (the "Term Loan") and a \$120.0 million senior secured revolving credit facility (the "Revolver" and, together with the Term Loan, the "Senior Secured Credit Facilities").
 The Revolver may be utilized for working capital, capital expenditures and general corporate purposes.
 Subject to certain conditions and requirements set forth in the Credit Agreement, the Company may request one or more additional incremental term loan facilities or one or more increases in the commitments under the Revolver.
-As of December 31, 2018 (Successor), the Company's availability on the Revolver was \$71.2 million (including outstanding letters of credit of \$3.8 million).
+During 2019, in connection with the completion of the issuance of the 2027 Unsecured Notes (defined below), the outstanding commitments under the Company's Revolver were increased by \$45.0 million pursuant to an incremental amendment to the credit agreement governing its revolving credit facility.
+As of both December 31, 2019 and 2018, the Company had no outstanding borrowing on the Revolver.
+As of December 31, 2019, the Company's availability on the Revolver was \$112.9 million (including outstanding letters of credit of \$7.1 million).